 I tend to install the “latest and greatest”.
 However, I often run into serious trouble with hot versions.
-So, resisting the temptation, for this laptop I returned to a LTS (Long Term Support) version.
-Xubuntu 18.04 to be precisely.
-In 2020 I’ll update probably to version 20.04.
+So, resisting the temptation, it is smart to choose a LTS (Long Term Support) version.
+Xubuntu 20.04 to be precisely.
+In 2022 I’ll update probably to version 22.04.
 Before that is done, images are made of the working installation.

 Where to get all files?

 - Linux: “Startup Disk Creator” -> to USB

 - Start up and usually call F12 / F11 / F2 / del for a BIOS startup menu when starting a computer.
 Some old computers have difficulty installing from USB, then bake a DVD first.